codeanywhere/documentation-old/connections/sshserver.md

 - 54.187.44.75
 - 54.191.40.18

-If you have no administration rights on the server, please ask your administrator whitelists these IP’s.
+If you have no administration rights on the server, please ask your administrator whitelist these IP’s.